photondb/photondb/README.md

 # ![PhotonDB](docs/media/logo.png)

-This is an experimental project to explore how to build a high performance data store in Rust.
+This is an experimental project to build a high performance data store in Rust.
+The ultimate goal of this project is described in the [top-level design document](docs/design.md).

+## Progress

-The first plan is to build an async runtime based on io_uring and a storage engine based on Bw-Tree.
-And then build a standalone server based on the runtime and the storage engine.
+The first plan is to build a storage engine based on Bw-Tree.
+Then build a standalone server with the storage engine.

-You can check the [top-level design document](docs/design.md) for more details about the project.

 ## References